keimlink/django-workshop/docs/start_django_project.rst

 different language, e.g. use ``de`` as ``LANGUAGE_CODE`` if you want to use German.

-Lastly, the paths to static files and templates must be defined.
-Add the emphasized lines to the already existing constants.
-You can find them further below the configuration file:
+Lastly, the path to the static files and the location for uploaded files must be defined:

 .. literalinclude:: ../src/cookbook/cookbook/settings.py
-    :lines: 73-80, 114-119
+    :lines: 105-110
-    :emphasize-lines: 6, 13

 .. doctest::
     :hide: